Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

 can be obtained by

-omitting the scaling factor $1/2$.
-Symmetrized $\alpha-$divergence is also an $f$-divergence \cite{gulbook,sharp} including various other symmetrized divergences such as symmetric $\chi^2$-squared divergence \cite{entropy}.
-The LFDs resulting from the symmetrized $\alpha-$divergence neighborhood is stated with the following theorem. \begin{thm} The LFDs of the symmetrized $\alpha-$divergence neighborhood can be written in terms of two coupled equations
+Symmetric $\alpha-$divergence is also an $f$-divergence \cite{gulbook,sharp} including various other symmetric divergences such as the symmetric Chi-squared- or the symmetric KL-divergence \cite{entropy}.
+The LFDs resulting from the symmetric $\alpha-$divergence neighborhood is stated with the following theorem. \begin{thm} The LFDs of the symmetric $\alpha-$divergence neighborhood can be written in terms of two coupled equations